9GAG CEO Ray Chan: ‘Building a healthy community is a never-ending battle’

 Here’s what Ray Chan, CEO and co-founder of 9GAG, and COO Lillian Leong, had to say about audience development, global humor and what it’s like to run a media startup from Hong Kong.
 Our conversation has been edited for length and clarity.

-TC: 9GAG is one of the most followed, most engaged-with sites and social accounts across Facebook and Instagram.
+TC: 9GAG is one of the most-followed, most-engaged-with sites and social accounts across Facebook and Instagram.
 How did it get started?

 RC: We started the website in 2008.
 The original thought we had was, “Could we just release funny content to look at?”
 At that time, Facebook was not that popular.
 We just made our own website with funny pictures and funny videos on it.
 We thought about it as a side project for a few years, never as a business.
 It was more like a hobby at the beginning.
 But then we joined 500 Startups in 2011, and then raised funding.
 After that, we joined Y Combinator in 2012.